weiyao1996/ScRoadExtractor/README.md

 If you find our work useful in your research, please cite:
 `Yao Wei, and Shunping Ji.
 Scribble-based Weakly Supervised Deep Learning for Road Surface Extraction from Remote Sensing Images. arXiv preprint arXiv:2010.13106 (2020)`

-***We are still cleaning up the source code, this repo is incomplete now.
+***The whole source code is expected to be uploaded in April.
 Please wait for a couple of days.
-Thanks!-- Edited Jan.
-23 2021***
+Thanks!-- Edited Apr.
+27 2021***